MeshBoxFoundation/NFT/README.md

 # PreSale
-source code about deposit of USDT, NFT and pool related to pre-sale.
+Source code about deposit of USDT, NFT and pool related to pre-sale.